haihan-yu/math-for-macro/README.md

 2. Optimal control – To solve continuous-time optimization problems
 3. Differential equations – To characterize continuous-time systems

-## Teaching material
+## Source files

-The repository contains the LaTeX source files to the course material.
-The repository also contains the PDF files produced by compiling the LaTeX files with pdfTeX.

-The material is organized in two folders:
+The source files are in LaTeX format.
+They are organized in 2 folders:

 + `lecturenotes` folder – 3 sets of lecture notes
 + `problemsets` folder – 4 problem sets

+The folders also contain the PDF files produced by compiling the LaTeX files with pdfTeX.

 ### Lecture notes